Order for home delivery today!

 In the chapter on Communication, Alinsky teaches his organizers how to direct the thinking of his people while letting them think they are making their own decisions.
 The organizer should develop skills in the manipulative technique of asking "loaded questions designed to elicit particular responses and to steer the organization's decision-making process in the direction which the organizer prefers."

-The chapter called In the Beginning describes how to train the community organizer in how to make himself acceptable to the Have-Nots in the local community.
+Google Ads are provided by Google and are not selected or endorsed by Eagle Forum The chapter called In the Beginning describes how to train the community organizer in how to make himself acceptable to the Have-Nots in the local community.
 "From the moment the organizer enters a community he lives, dreams, eats, breathes, sleeps only one thing and that is to build the mass power base of what he calls the army.
 Until he has developed that mass power base, he confronts no major issues."

 The organizer's "biggest job is to give the people the feeling that they can do something."
 The organizer's job is "to build confidence and hope in the idea of organization and thus in the people themselves: to win limited victories, each of which will build confidence."
 The organizer will learn that "Change comes from power, and power comes from organization."